 The market sells a range of Christmas gifts, sweets, pastries, games, and clothes.

 A traditional merry-go-round is usually set up to add to the festive cheer.
+Explore Piazza Navona with a local on this tour.

 Looking for something fun to do this Christmas?
 Try these: